0xStr0k1rch/trashPanda/README.md

 \\files.contoso.net\share2$
 \\secrets.contoso.net\share1$

-Then change the $domainAdmins variablefrom '(example1|example2)' to your specific needs.
+Then change the $domainAdmins variable from '(example1|example2)' to your specific needs.
 Specify what domainadmins you want to look for.
 You can fetch the the actual targets by running this command.
 ```
 (Get-ADGroupMember -Identity "Domain Admins" -Recursive | Get-ADUser | Select-Object -ExpandProperty SamAccountName) -join '|'